 From Kinosaki Onsen Station:

 If these times don’t suit you, then that is not a problem.
-At other times you can simply take a Limited Express from Kyoto Station as far as Fukuchiyama Station, and there transfer to a train for Kinosaki Onsen Station.
-It will take a little bit longer, but the fare is the same.
-To find the best train for your schedule, use the JR West Timetable and Fare Finder.
-You can input the time you want to go and select the type of train (Limited Express) and the system will automatically find the best train for you.
-It is also possible to use local trains from Fukuchiyama Station instead of Limited Express trains.
-This way you will pay a slightly cheaper fare (3560 yen), but this will add at least another 30 minutes to your journey time.
+At other times you can take a Limited Express from Kyoto Station as far as Fukuchiyama Station, and there transfer to a train for Kinosaki Onsen Station.
+It will take a little bit longer, and the total fare will depend on the route and train type you choose.
+To find the best train for your schedule, use the JR West Route Maps and Timetables page.
+Search from Kyoto to Kinosaki Onsen, confirm the date, fare, reserved seat, and platform, and check the station departure boards before boarding.